siddhartha-gadgil/DeptWeb/_auto-seminars/2015/2015-8-31-dheeraj-kulkarni.md

 date: 2015-8-31
 speaker: "Dheeraj Kulkarni, RKMVU, Kolkata"
 title: "Contact Structures and Contact Invariants in Heegaard Floer Homology."
 time: "3:30 p.m"
-venue: "L-1, Department of Mathematics, IISc"
+time: "L-1, Department of Mathematics, IISc"
 ---
 There is a dichotomy of contact structures-- tight vs overtwisted.
 Classification of overtwisted contact structures up to